WindomZ/go-struct-filler/README.md

 [![Build Status](https://travis-ci.org/WindomZ/go-struct-filler.svg?branch=master)](https://travis-ci.org/WindomZ/go-struct-filler)
 ![License](https://img.shields.io/badge/license-MIT-green.svg)

+Convert or fill a struct for Go

 ## Overview

--[x] Convert a struct to another same type struct
+- [x] Convert a struct to another same type struct
--[x] Fill the same names if the struct is anonymous -[x] Convert a map to struct
+- [x] Fill the same names if the struct is anonymous
+- [x] Convert a map to struct
--[x] Convert a struct to slice or map
+- [x] Convert a struct to slice or map

 ## Installation